ElDataDude/larkhall-calendar/memory-bank/activeContext.md

 ## Current Work Focus

-As of March 28, 2025, the project is **ready for deployment**.
+As of March 28, 2025, the project is **in deployment process with challenges**.
 The current focus is on:

-1. **Deployment to GitHub Pages**
+1. **Resolving GitHub Pages and GitHub Actions Issues**
-   - Creating the GitHub repository
+   - GitHub repository created
-   - Configuring GitHub Pages
+   - GitHub Pages configured but not serving content (404 error)
-   - Setting up the API key as a repository secret
+   - API key set up as repository secret
-   - Testing the public URL
+   - GitHub Actions workflow not appearing in Actions tab

 2. **Subscription Testing**
    - Testing subscription across different platforms